weijen0330/supermarket/README.md

 One of the things that's most impressive about Raphael is its browser compatibility.
 Unlike canvas, Raphael supports all the major browsers including IE6, 7, and 8.

 **Why might a web developer be cautious about using this technology?
-What limitations, weaknesses, or drawbacks does this technology have?
-Does it have an active development community or does it look abandoned?
+What limitations, weaknesses, or drawbacks does this technology have?Does it have an active development community or does it look abandoned?
 How many projects seem to use this technology?
 If there is a public GitHub repo for this, when was the last commit, how many open issues do they have, and are those issues being addressed?**
 I couldn't find a lot of weaknesses on Raphael besides the fact that it doesn't not work on Andriod systems.
 However, I find its documentation website really buggy.
 It would randomly jump around when I was learning the library.
 It has a pretty active community with 3,000 topics being discussed on Google Group.